-- Spotted bass has two dorsal fins clearly connected to each other.
+- Spotted has two dorsal fins clearly connected to each other.

 - Smallmouth have two dorsal fins separated by a shallow notch.
 The front dorsal is shorter with spine rays.
 The second dorsal is taller with soft rays.

-- Brown trout have a larger dorsal fin followed by a small fin closer to the tail.
+- Brown have a larger dorsal fin followed by a small fin closer to the tail.

 - The spotted bass jaw does not extend past the eye line.

-- The smallmouth bass protruding jaw doesn’t extend past the red or brown eyes.
+- The smallmouth protruding jaw doesn’t extend past the red or brown eyes.

-- The largemouth bass upper jaw extends past the eye socket.
+- The largemouth upper jaw extends past the eye socket.

-- The brown trout jaw extends past the center eye line.
+- Brown trout’s jaw extends past the center eye line.

-- The brook trout jaw extends past the center eye line.
+- Brook trout’s jaw extends past the center eye line.